meilisearch/specifications/text/0192-multi-search-api.md

 This endpoint allows, for example:

 - Execute different search queries on the same index
-- Execute the same search query on different indexes
+- Execute search queries on different indexes

 Each search query has its own results set.